On this page

 Fundraising projects

-4.6 Fundraising projects may be approved at a local-level or at a university-level in line with this policy and the procedures approved and published by the Vice-President (Advancement) from time to time.
+4.6 Fundraising projects may be approved at a local-level or at a university-level in line with this policy and the procedures approved by the Pro Vice-Chancellor (Advancement and Alumni).

 4.7 Fundraising projects must be approved following the development of an appropriate proposal or business case in advance of any cultivation taking place.